Onaabani-giizis (Snowcrust Moon; March 5), 2020

 The Great Story Tree

-Today I will share with you a sacred story that is woven around ... paintings by the late Anishinini (Oji-Cree) Medicine Painter Carl Ray as well as two sterling silver bolo ties of my own making.
-Additionally, I respectfully used as illustrations to the story ….. acrylic pieces by the late Ojibwe “shaman artist” Miskwaabik Animikii/Copper Thunderbird (Norval Morrisseau), two canvases by my dear late friend Moses Amik, an untitled piece by the late Anishinini/Woodland Cree painter Eddie Munroe, and ... canvases by the late great Odaawaa-Bodéwadmi painter Daphne Odjig.
+The story is woven around several paintings by the late Anishinini (Oji-Cree) Medicine Painter Carl Ray as well as two sterling silver bolo ties of my own making.
+Additionally, I respectfully used as illustrations to the story several acrylic pieces by the late Ojibwe “shaman artist” Miskwaabik Animikii/Copper Thunderbird (Norval Morrisseau), a couple of canvases by my dear late friend Moses Amik, an untitled piece by the late Anishinini/Woodland Cree painter Eddie Munroe, and a couple of canvases by the late great Odaawaa-Bodéwadmi painter Daphne Odjig.
 To top it all off, you will find an amazing Native steampunk animation video by Irish, Ojibwe, and Métis mixed-media artist Elizabeth Aileen La Pensee.

 The story, inspired by a dream I recently had, emerged in reciprocity with the process of “instinctual” association in combination with an intangible but powerful concept that’s often defined as manidoo-minjimendamowin or “spirit memory”; the ancestral (genetic) and spiritual connection that I, as a storyteller, feel with my People’s language, songs, and teachings.

 The narrative you are about to read is presented as an old, traditional tale but is really a modern extension of longer Anishinaabe en Cree storytelling tradition and told here fully for the first time.
 I shaped the story in the form of a frame story: a story within a story.
 In this case a mixture of several different aadizookaanan, or metaphoric narratives of a traditional, sacred nature that I integrated in the larger aadizookaan.